luvit/luvit.io/articles/iot-relay.md

 ## Deploy It!

-I integrated this into the Rackspace system by creating an entity for my raspberry PI (named plum), and adding a new custom check that runs the `gardener` plugin.
-The plugin itself simple contains:
+I integrated this into the Rackspace system by creating an entity for my raspberry PI (named `plum`), and adding a new custom check that runs the `gardener` plugin.
+The plugin itself contains:

 ```sh
 #!/bin/sh
 socat - UNIX:/var/run/gardener
 ```

 The rackspace monitoring agent is also running on this machine.
 When it connects it's told the schedule to poll the plugin.
 It then reports the data up to the processing pipeline and we get a pretty graph showing data.
-This particular data is a light dependent resistor I have sitting in the window-sill of my office.
+This particular metric is the light sensor on my office window-sill.
 You can see the time the sun rises and sets.

 ![Light Chart](iot-relay/graph.png)

 I purposely left out some details to keep this readable.
-If you wich to see the full source code with error handling and data validation, check out my [gardener project](https://github.com/creationix/gardener) on github.
+If you wish to see the full source code with error handling and data validation, check out my [gardener project](https://github.com/creationix/gardener) on github.

 If you have questions about the rackspace side of things like how exactly to create the entities and checks, I used the [raxmon tool](https://github.com/racker/rackspace-monitoring-cli).
+Also the monitoring system has a fully featured alarms system that allows sending out emails or other alerts based on watches for certain conditions.
+I could have a moisture sensor in my garden send me emails when it's time to water the garden, for example.

 Happy hacking!